JereKuusela/valheim-expand_world/README.md

 - clearArea (default: `false`): If true, vegetation is not placed within `exteriorRadius`.
 - noBuild (default: `false`): If true, players can't build within `exteriorRadius`.
 If number, player can't build within the given radius.
 - noBuildDungeon (default: `false`): If true, players can't build inside dungeons within the whole zone.
 If number, player can't build inside dungeons within the given radius.
+  - Note: For bigger dungeons, the number should be set manually (dungeon `bounds` divided by sqrt 2).
 - levelArea (default: `true` for blueprints): Flattens the area.
 - levelRadius (default: half of `exteriorRadius`): Size of the leveled area.
 - levelBorder (default: half of `exteriorRadius`): Adds a smooth transition around the `levelRadius`.